deep-bi/starrocks-backup-and-restore/docs/configuration.md

 When you run `starrocks-br init`, table inventory is automatically populated from your config.
 Manual SQL INSERT statements still work if you prefer that approach.

+**Note:** If you modify the `table_inventory` section in your config file after the initial setup, you must rerun `starrocks-br init --config <config_file>` to update the database with your changes.
+The table inventory is persisted in the `ops.table_inventory` table and is not automatically updated when you change the config file.

 ## Password Management

 Never store passwords in config files.
 Use an environment variable: